 This course covers advanced concepts and applications of network routing.
 Topics include router configurations, principles of switching, and the evolution of intelligent networks.
+Didactic portions of this course may be available via distance education delivery methods.
+Outside work required.

 Diagnostic Medical Sonography Program